The epidemic is over, but the concern for health remains

 Even if you are perfectly healthy, keep a safe distance from other people – 1.5 to 2 metres.

 Wash your hands regularly and thoroughly.
 Use soap and water.
+Hand disinfection is mandatory in enclosed public spaces.

 Do not touch your face, especially your eyes, nose and mouth, with unwashed or undisinfected hands.